mco-gh/mco.dev/content/post/about.md

 * teaching and learning
 * productivity and study hacks
-* computing, math, and puzzles
+* computing, math, puzzles, and chess
 * books, music, theater, and film